nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Adds a help tag to the student at the specified INDEX.
 * The index refers to the index number shown in the displayed student list.
 * The index must be a positive integer 1, 2.
 3, ….
+* Adding help tag to a student who is already tagged with help tag will not change anything.

 Example: